How To Read This Documentation

 }

-As you remember from the /accounts endpoint if you don't tell which fields you want in your request we are going to reply only with _id.
+If you don't tell which fields you want in your request we are going to reply only with _id and _rev.

 Example with the fields query parameters: